 Deposits and investments - The Authority's deposit policy for custodial credit risk requires compliance with provisions of state law and that demand deposits be collateralized at least 110% of the amount that is not federally insured.
-As of June 30, 2018 and 2017, the Authority's bank balances of deposits with financial institutions were \$226 and \$269, respectively.
-At June 30, 2018 the Authority was in compliance with the provisions of the deposit policy and not exposed to custodial credit risk.
-At June 30, 2017, and for five days after, the Authority had one bank account which was exposed to custodial credit risk by an amount no more than \$21 at its maximum.
+As of June 30, 2020 and 2019, the Authority's bank balances of deposits with financial institutions were \$290 and \$187, respectively.
+At June 30, 2020, the Authority was in compliance with the provisions of the deposit policy and not exposed to custodial credit risk.
 For an investment, custodial credit risk is the risk that, in the event of the failure of the counterparty, the Authority will not be able to recover the value of its investment or collateral securities that are in the possession of an outside party.
-All of the underlying securities for the Authority's investments in U.S. Treasury securities at June 30, 2018 and 2017 are insured or are registered securities held by the Authority or by its agent in the Authority's name.
+All of the underlying securities for the Authority's investments in U.S. Treasury at June 30, 2019 are insured or are registered securities held by the Authority or by its agent in the Authority's name.

 Concentration of Credit Risk - The Authority places no limit on the amount that may be invested in any one issuer.
-At June 30, 2018 and 2017, The Authority's investments in U.S. Treasury securities are not subject to concentration of credit risk disclosure.
+At June 30, 2019, The Authority's investments in U.S. Treasury securities are not subject to concentration of credit risk disclosure.